-Our vision is to renovate and convert Horton Chapel into a new arts centre, with flexible spaces that highlight the building’s heritage features, and an exciting cultural programme of events, course and activities.
+Our vision is to renovate and convert Horton Chapel into a new arts centre The Horton, with flexible spaces that highlight the building’s heritage features, and run the venue with an exciting cultural programme of events, course and activities.

 Aims of The Horton Chapel Project

 - To establish a year-round hub for creativity in the region.